Christmas in Malaga in 2024

 Malaga Christmas Lights

-The video below gives you a great idea of the display on Calle Larios (although not as good as seeing it for yourself!).
+The video below gives you a great idea of the display on Calle Larios in 2022 (although not as good as seeing it for yourself!).

-Apart from Calle Larios, almost 2 million LED bulbs light up Malaga this Christmas – Calle Granada has some lovely arches and for the first time, Calle San Juan (parallel to Calle Nueva) and Calle Cárcer (the street that leads up to the Cervantes Theatre) have a display of Christmas lights.
-Look out for 4 giant trees:
+Apart from Calle Larios, almost 2 million LED bulbs light up Malaga this Christmas – Calle San Juan (parallel to Calle Nueva) has got extra festive this year with golden lighting and an ‘Enchanted Cave’.
+Christmas chandeliers are also hanging in Calle Molina Lario and the 11 side streets off Calle Larios.
+Look out for 5 giant trees:

-The lights are switched on every evening over the Christmas period between 6.30pm and 2am.
-They’re turned off on 7 January 2019.
+The lights are switched on every evening over the Christmas period between 6.30pm and midnight (2am Friday to Sunday, 24th and 31st December and 5th January.
+They’re turned off on 6 January 2025 at midnight, the day after the Three Kings parade.

 Opening times during Christmas in Malaga